 A grateful heart brings a joyful spirit.
 Gratitude is more than affirmations or positive self-talk.
 Gratitude is a way of experiencing our world and the opportunities in that world.

-Implementing a gratitude practice won’t immediate cure all emotional ailments, but it will begin to mitigate our stress and help us to break down more barriers to self-love.
+Implementing a gratitude practice won’t immediately cure emotional ailments, but it will begin to mitigate our stress and help us to break down more barriers to self-love.
+This is an important key to how to love yourself.

 Each day, list three things for which you are thankful.
 They can range anywhere from “coffee” to “loving relationships.”
 Start wherever you feel comfortable and as you continue your gratitude challenge you might notice an increased level of thankfulness and happiness.